 Outdoor enthusiasts wishing for a breath of fresh air and a day in nature should strongly consider a day trip to Saguaro National Park.
 Located less than two hours from Phoenix, is a treasure trove of Sonoran Desert life and hiking trails separated down the middle by the city of Tucson.

-The park is home to the largest cacti in the US that typically reach an impressive 40ft tall.
+The park is home to the largest cacti in the US that reach up to 40 feet.
 Additionally, the oldest known cactus in the world was found in Saguaro National Park.
-Named “Old Grandaddy”, the saguaro cactus was around 300 years old when it died in the 1990s.
-Today, many of the cacti in the park are considered to be 100-200 years old.
+Named “Old Grandaddy,” the saguaro cactus was around 300 years old when it died in the 1990s.
+Today, many of the cacti in the park are 100-200 years old.

 If you’ve never seen a saguaro cactus, close your eyes and imagine the American desert.
 If you’re seeing a large stick man-shaped cactus with its arms up high, you’re seeing a saguaro!